haosu/codifying-beliefs/README.md

 will serve as a changelog to my beliefs in addition to the decomposition of complicated beliefs in to beliefs that inform them.

+These beliefs don't have to be some truth about the world or something profound.
+They can be small preferences that together make up my personality.
+I hope to eventually graph the relationships between these beliefs to find what base beliefs could 'define' my personality.

 ## The process